 Gamkaskloof and The Hell should be on every adventure biker’s bucket list.
 The scenery is spectacular, the route is challenging (but not hell on earth) and you truly get the feeling that you have left the world behind.
-Johann van Tonder took a fortunate group of fellow bikers on a trip they’ll remember until they stop riding their rocking chairs.
+Johann van Tonder took a fortunate group of fellow bikers on a trip they won’t forget soon.

 1. Total distance of route and date of ride?